benetech/wp-youtube-lyte/readme.txt

 * Ask me for a feature you would like to see added
 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

+== Screenshots ==

+1. This is the administration-page of WP YouTube Lyte.

 == Changelog ==

+= 1.0.0 =
+* new: also works on (manual) excerpts; just add a httpv link to the "excerpt" field on the post/page admin (based on feedback from [Ruben@tuttingegneri](http://www.tuttingegneri.com))
+* new: if youtube-url contains "start" or "showinfo" parameters, these are used when playing the actual video.
+This means that you can now jump to a specific time in the YouTube video or stop the title/ author from being displayed (based on feedback from a.o.
+Miguel and Josh D)
+* update: javascript now initiates either after full page load or after 1 second (whatever comes first), thus avoiding video not showing due to other requests taking too long
+* update: bonus feature stops lockerz.com tracking by addtoany (you'll still want to [hide the "earn pointz" tab though](http://share.lockerz.com/buttons/customize/hide_lockerz_earn_ptz_tab))
+* bugfix: prevent the playing video to be in front of e.g. a dropdown-menu or lightbox (thanks to Matt Whittingham)
+* bugfix: solve overlap between player and text when option was set not to show links (reported by Josh D)

 = 0.9.4 =
 * security: WP YouTube Lyte now works entirely in https if your blog is running in https